hsarfraz/llm-Inference/02_tiny_inference_single_model/README.md

 # Inference using Tiny llm Server & Web Chat Interface
-The tiny llm inference server is a simplified implementation to host llm modles on-premise.
+The tiny LLM inference server is a simplified implementation to host LLM models on-premise.
 It is designed for small scale inference deployments with max serving capacity for 1-5 users.
 Tiny llm inference server is based on a single Docker container that provides following key capabilities:

 1. llm Inference
 2. Ability to host multiple models on GPU